 You could even use this time to relax and unwind from the stresses and obligations of the day.
 Playing music is a moment where you can be truly free, and connect with the piano on a new level.

 If you’ve been wondering about moving a baby grand piano to your current location, you’ll be glad to know that our piano movers are on hand to make this goal a reality.
 At Modern Piano Moving, our trucks are specifically-designed to transport pianos.
 In addition, our warehouses are climate-controlled and security-monitored around the clock.

 Psychologists say that as people get older, they become fearful of making mistakes or even trying new things.
 On the other hand, music teachers assert that mistakes are all part of the learning process, and that attempting notes, chords, and songs you hadn’t previously tried could result in a pleasant discovery.

 There’s an old adage that says “practice makes perfect.”
 Many musicians find that they only get better through continuous play.
 In the end, you’ll find your own ways to make things light and fun.
 This will help you continue playing for years to come.

 These are just a few of the ways to re-kindle your passion for playing the piano.
 Or, you might be introducing children to the instrument.
 Early learning experts say regularly playing the piano leads to stronger hand-eye coordination, improved memory, enhanced problem solving skills, and even better self-esteem.

 Since 1935, Modern Piano Moving has transported pianos across the country.
 We can even store your piano in our climate-controlled and security-monitored warehouses.
-That customer care and attention to detail has granted us a sound reputation as the premier piano movers in Nashville.
+That customer care and attention to detail has granted us a sound reputation as the premier piano movers in the nation.
 Contact us today to have a high-quality piano transported to your location, and get back to playing the music you love.